 Day 5 – Cairo, Abu Simbel, Aswan

 Very early this morning, fly to Aswan and connect with your flight to Abu Simbel.
 Here, on the west bank of Lake Nasser, visit the two massive rock temples guarded by statues of Ramses II and his wife Nefertari, featuring incredibly well-preserved murals within.
 Carved into a mountainside between B.C.
-1264-1244, the temples were moved stone by stone to their current location in 1968; otherwise, they would have been flooded and submerged when the Aswan High Dam was built.
+1264-1244, the temples were moved stone by stone to their current location in 1968 to protect them from being submerged by the Nile when the Aswan High Dam was built.

 After touring this World Heritage site, return to the airport for the flight back to Aswan.
 Enjoy lunch at a local restaurant before checking in to your hotel.
 (B,L,D)